Minsaram: Plot

 Back to the present, Thamizharasan feels bad for what happened to Ilavarasu and wants to help him.
-The next day, on live television, Ilavarasu and his friends introduce the hostages: corrupt politicians, corrupt police officers, corrupt advocates, fraudster businessmen, and rowdies.
+The next day, on live television, Ilavarasu and his friends introduce the hostages: corrupt politicians, corrupt police officers, corrupt advocates, fraudulent businessmen, and rowdies.
 They beg Thamizharasan to fight against social evils like corruption and rowdyism and ask him to abolish bail.
 The public strongly supports the students and their request.
 Thamizharasan also decides to support the students.
 He asks them to release the hostages and promises to clear them.
 When Thamizharasan went to see the governor, his car exploded, and on the news, he is pronounced dead.
 At the headquarters of Thamizharasan's party, the politicians have a savage fight on who will be the next leader of the party, and the governor dismisses the current government.

 A few months later, Thamizharasan returns alive just before the election.
 Thamizharasan tells the media that he was saved by the students that day and they were protecting him from the people who tried to kill him.
 With the support of the students, Thamizharasan is re-elected as chief minister, and he finally abolishes bail.